Dave Hampton

-David Hampton (born May 7, 1947) is an American former professional football player who was a running back in the National Football League (NFL) for the Green Bay Packers, Atlanta Falcons, and Philadelphia Eagles.
+David Hampton (born May 7, 1947) is an American former professional football player who was a running back and return specialist in the National Football League (NFL) for the Green Bay Packers, Atlanta Falcons, and Philadelphia Eagles.
 He played college football for the Wyoming Cowboys.
+In 2026, he was selected to the University of Wyoming Intercollegiate Athletics Hall of Fame.